-"There's a beauty in realizing you might not be like the people around you, but there are people like you," Arie offered.
-"There are people like everyone."
+“There’s a beauty in realizing you might not be like the people around you, but there are people like you,” she says.
+“There are people like everyone.”

 As to why there seems to be a social and spiritual revolution happening in America and globally, with Black Lives Matter, Arab Spring, Free Palestine and more, neither Stenberg or Arie find this time period to be necessarily unique in history.

 “I think social pushback comes in waves,” Stenberg said.
 “We’re just experiencing another wave right now.
 We’ve had civil rights movements in the past and this one manifests differently because of social media.”

 Arie said, “Humanity evolves and this is just where we are.”
 But she hopes we’re headed towards a world that allows for “more oneness, where we won’t have to go, ‘I accept you,’ because there won’t even be a question.”

 To get there, Stenberg believes “something more tangible” than social media activism alone is going to need to happen.